• Epistemology: Becoming Intellectually Virtuous, By W. Jay Wood

 by Victor Reppert

-Who ought to hold claim to the more dangerous idea—Charles Darwin or C. S. Lewis?
-Daniel Dennett argued for Darwin in Darwin's Dangerous Idea.
-Offering careful, able development of Lewis's thought, Victor Reppert now champions C. S. Lewis, demonstrating that Lewis's "argument from reason" can bear up under the weight of the most serious philosophical attacks.
+Who ought to hold claim to the more dangerous idea--Charles Darwin or C. S. Lewis?
+Daniel Dennett argued for Darwin in Darwin's Dangerous Idea (Touchstone Books, 1996).
+In this book Victor Reppert champions C. S. Lewis.
+Darwinists attempt to use science to show that our world and its inhabitants can be fully explained as the product of a mindless, purposeless system of physics and chemistry. ...

 • Good Ideas from Questionable Christians and Outright Pagans: An Introduction to Key Thinkers and Philosophies, By Steve Wilkens